2. Import the Source

 source_name

-.YAML file created in the file explorer - DuckDB database, created in the Connectors explorer
+.YAML file created in the file explorer. - DuckDB database, created in the Connectors explorer.

-- The right panel giving a summary of the data
+- The right panel giving a summary of the data source and the column values.

 Now we're ready to create a model